Fitting Prediction Rule Ensembles with R Package pre: Implementation

 where

 In the first iteration, the value of $\eta$ is given by:

 where $\bar{p}$ is the (possibly weighted) mean of $y$.
 In subsequent iterations ($b > 1$), $\eta$ is given by:

-For multinomial response variables, gradient boosting is applied by coding the response as a set of 0-1 coded indicator variables, one for each response category, and applying Equations~\hyperref[eq:pseudo_y_binary]{\ref{eq:pseudo_y_binary}} through \hyperref[eq:pseudo_y_binary]{\ref{eq:eta_b_minus_one}} to obtain a multivariate pseudo response.
+For multinomial response variables, gradient boosting is applied by coding the response as a set of 0$-$1 coded indicator variables, one for each response category, and applying Equations~{\ref{eq:pseudo_y_binary}} through {\ref{eq:eta_b_minus_one}} to obtain a multivariate pseudo response.

 For count response variables, regression trees are also employed and the pseudo response is given by:

 where

 In the first iteration, the value of $\eta$ is given by: